 Neil’s music is marked out by his use of environmental sounds not for effects but as actual pitched instruments of melody, harmony and texture playing alongside live instruments.
 Unusually he shifts between different harmonic languages from atonal and modal based music to the more harmonically conventional and jazz-infused; a trait that becomes easier to understand when reading about his influences and inspirations.

 Check out the video for Music To Plan Towns By (1st Movement) here.

-The Music To Plan Towns By EP has received generous airplay from BBC and Community Radio Stations and online channels.
+The Music To Plan Towns By EP and Water (1st Movement) have received generous airplay from BBC and Community Radio Stations and online channels.
 Neil has also given interviews to three BBC stations and to Radio Dacorum.

 You can hear some of Neil’s music here.